 At the same time, the capacity of local government to meet local, and especially vulnerable, Londoners’ needs has been weakened.
 Borough spending per capita has fallen by a third since 2010-11.
 And boroughs’ efforts to protect social services spending has meant that cuts have fallen most heavily on what are sometimes called ‘discretionary’ services.
 These are in fact vital city services, including support for street and park services, and local youth, community and cultural activities.

 Finally, there are indications that London might be losing some of its magnetic power.
 After decades of population growth, the pattern changed in 2017.
-A fall in international in-migration and an increase in domestic outmigration combined to cut the rate of growth by half.
+A fall in international immigration and an increase in outward domestic migration cut the rate of population growth by half.